 - 1. Directed Study cannot be used as an option to establish credit for a course in which a D, F, I, U or W grade has previously been earned. - 2.
-A student must have a minimum gpa of 2.5 in his/her study concentration area. - 3.
-The faculty member supervising the student must schedule at least two weekly meetings with each student engaged in a directed study course. - 4.
+A student must have a minimum gpa of 2.5 in his/her study concentration area. - The faculty member supervising the student must schedule at least two weekly meetings with each student engaged in a directed study course.
+Meeting times must be listed on the directed study syllabus. - 4.
 A final grade assigned to the student must be prepared by the faculty member supervising the student and must be submitted to the Office of the Registrar at the end of the term. - 5.
-No more than four (4) credit hours of directed study may be taken per term unless approved by the Vice President of Instruction. - 6.
-No more than three (3) directed study courses may be used and applied towards a student's program of study unless approved by the Vice President of Instruction.

-7. Directed study courses may be taken to fulfill program requirements in the student's area of study or concentration, excluding General Education courses.
+No more than four (4) credit hours of directed study may be taken per term unless approved by the Vice President of Academics. - 6.
+No more than three (3) directed study courses may be used and applied towards a student's program of study unless approved by the Vice President of Academics. - 7.
+Directed study courses may be taken to fulfill program requirements in the student's area of study or concentration, excluding General Education courses.